breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ### COMMIT: session.commit()

-COMMIT command is used to permanently save any transaction into the database.
+The COMMIT command is used to permanently save any transaction into the database.

 When you use INSERT, UPDATE or DELETE, the changes made by these commands are not permanent, the changes made by these commands can be undone or "rolled back".

-If you use the COMMIT command though the changes to your database are permanent.
+If you use the COMMIT command, though, the changes to your database are permanent.

 ### ROLLBACK

 It restores the database to last your last COMMIT.
-You can also use it with SAVEPOINT command to jump to a savepoint in a ongoing transaction.
+You can also use it with SAVEPOINT command to jump to a savepoint in an ongoing transaction.

-Also, if you use UPDATE to make changes to your database, you can undo them by using the ROLLBACK command but only if you haven't commited those changes like this:
+Also, if you use UPDATE to make changes to your database, you can undo them by using the ROLLBACK command but only if you haven't committed those changes like this:

 ```jsx
 db.session.rollback()
 ```

 ### CHECKPOINT OR SAVEPOINT

 This command is used to temporarily to save a transaction so that you can go back to a certain point by using the ROLLBACK command whenever needed, you can use like this:

 ```jsx
 db.session.begin_nested()
 ```

 This command may be called many times, and it will issue a new CHECKPOINT with an ID.

 ![SQL](../../assets/images/sql-1.png)

-Now let's say we go out to have some pizza.
+Now, let's say we go out to have some pizza.
 Our pizza comes with three ingredients basic ingredients: mozzarella, tomato, olives.
 Our table called 'PIZZA' would look like this:

 ![SQL](../../assets/images/sql-2.png)

-But we have a list of extra ingredients we can add to it: first we choose meat but then we change our mind and we want to add mushrooms instead.
+But we have a list of extra ingredients we can add to it: first we choose meat, but then we change our mind, and we want to add mushrooms instead.
 We would also like to add some pepperoni and bacon.
-Let see how could we do that:
+Let see, how could we do that:

 ```jsx
 # we insert a new ingredient into out pizza